This post contains affiliate links. Please see our disclosure policy.

 How to perform toe reaches:

-- Start on your back with your legs long-reaching towards the ceiling.
+- Start on your back with your lift your legs long towards the ceiling.

 - Bring your head, neck, and shoulders off the mat and reach your arms up towards your feet.
 Return to the tips of the shoulders and repeat.